kijanawoodard/Blog/src/Blog.Web/Content/posts/fizzbuzz-plus-plus.markdown

+---
+title: FizzBuzz++
+published: May 09, 2010
+tags:
+---

-﻿Thanks to Matt Taylor sending me email comments about my [Avoiding FizzBuzz] post, I decided to jazz it up a bit.
+Thanks to Matt Taylor sending me email comments about my [Avoiding FizzBuzz] post, I decided to jazz it up a bit.

 This whole blog is dedicated to avoiding FizzBuzz type questions in general, so I figure the more code posts the better.